Worcestershire borders the counties of Herefordshire, Shropshire, Staffordshire, West Midlands, Warwickshire, and Gloucestershire.

 Hanbury Hall and Gardens

-Inside there is a mix of interiors to be discovered, from the Hercules rooms and Gothic corridor to the recently re-decorated smoking room with stunning staircase and wall-paintings by Sir James Thornhill, which underwent major restoration work in 2010.
-Around the house are 20 acres of recreated early 18th-century gardens and 400 acres of parkland which include an intricately laid out parterre, fruit garden, grove, orangery, orchard, and bowling green.
+Inside, there is a mix of interiors to be discovered, from the Hercules rooms and Gothic corridor to the recently re-decorated smoking room with a stunning staircase and wall-paintings by Sir James Thornhill, which underwent major restoration work in 2010.
+Around the house are 20 acres of recreated early 18th-century gardens and 400 acres of parkland, which include an intricately laid out parterre, fruit garden, grove, orangery, orchard, and bowling green.
 There is a lovely walk around the park that will lead you into the surrounding countryside.

 For more information www.nationaltrust.org.uk – Droitwich, Worcester WR9 7EA